dalong0514/readnotes/20210102原文复制/2021159Plato-and-the-Nerd/2021159Plato-and-the-Nerd0801.md

 A square array like the table above, if it is finite, is equal in size to the square of the number of rows and columns.
 Ignoring the ellipsis · · · in the table above, there are three rows and three columns, for a total of nine entries, the square of three.
 Letting the table grow, which is what is implied by the ellipsis, the size of the table will become n 2 , where n is the number of rows and columns.
 As the table grows to infinity, the number of rows and columns will become ℵ 0 , suggesting that the size of the table should be .
 However, because the entries in the table are countable, .
 Thus, intuitively, the size of ℝ and the size of the set of decision functions is larger than the square of ℵ 0 .
 Put another way, an uncountable set is not only bigger than two infinite sets with size ℵ 0 combined, but it is bigger than the combination of a countably infinite number of countably infinite sets!
 In fact, it's bigger than any finite power of ℵ 0 .
 Hence, the set of decision functions really is vastly bigger than ℵ 0 , and there are even bigger sets that are vastly bigger than the set of decision functions.

 An obvious question arises: is there any set whose size lies between ℵ 0 and the set of decision functions?
 Mathematicians usually assume that no such set exists.
 This hypothesis is called the「continuum hypothesis.」It is unproven and in fact cannot be proven.
 It must be assumed.
 In 1939, the Austrian-American mathematician Kurt Gödel proved that the continuum hypothesis cannot be disproved using the accepted axioms of set theory.
-7 In 1963, the American mathematician Paul Cohen proved that the continuum hypothesis also cannot be proved from these same axioms.
+[7] In 1963, the American mathematician Paul Cohen proved that the continuum hypothesis also cannot be proved from these same axioms.
 The continuum hypothesis is therefore independent of the axioms of set theory.
 But regardless of whether we assume the continuum hypothesis, it remains true that any uncountable set has vastly more elements than any countable set.

 The proof I gave above that computers cannot solve all decision functions offered just one counterexample, a single decision function C that could not be implemented by any program.
 The same argument proves that no countable set of programs can realize all decision functions.
 So this shows that the size of the set of decision functions is strictly larger than the set of programs.
 The set of decision functions is uncountable and therefore vastly larger than the set of decision functions that can be computed by any computer.

 Turing's result, that decision functions exist that are not effectively computable, is one of several results emerging around the same time that crushed the optimism of the previous century.
-8 In the face of such results, particularly when viewed through the lens of cardinality, I have to conclude that it is extremely improbable that every interesting information-processing machine is somehow a piece of software.
+[8] In the face of such results, particularly when viewed through the lens of cardinality, I have to conclude that it is extremely improbable that every interesting information-processing machine is somehow a piece of software.
 To believe something so improbable in the face of such weak evidence requires a great deal of faith.
 In chapter 11 , I will show how to systematically use evidence to update our beliefs (using Bayesian reasoning) and why an improbable hypothesis demands stronger evidence.

 Fortunately, engineers are not limited to working with software.
 As described in chapter 6 , cyberphysical systems form a partnership between software and other nonsoftware physical systems.
 These combined machines offer a vast and largely unexplored landscape for creative designers and inventors.
 Even more interesting, the partnership between computers and humans has vastly more potential than either alone, as I will argue in the next chapter.

+[5] I recommend the wonderfully readable book on this subject by Raymond Smullyan called Satan, Cantor & Infinity (Smullyan, 1992).
+I first learned from this book that Cantor was trying to show that all infinite sets have the same size when he discovered that they did not.

+[6] Although the concept of real numbers is quite old, appearing in the ancient Greek work of Archimedes and Eudoxus, who was a student of Plato's, the modern formalization of the concept is relatively recent, dating to the nineteenth-century work of Weierstrass and Dedekind.
+It is actually quite a subtle concept.
+According to Penrose (1989),「to the ancient Greeks, and to Eudoxos in particular, ‘real' numbers were things to be extracted from the geometry of physical space.
+Now we prefer to think of the real numbers as logically more primitive than geometry.」

+[7] Specifically, using the axioms of Zermelo-Fraenkel set theory, from which much of mathematics can be derived.

+[8] For a wonderful account of this optimism and its downfall, see Kline (1980).

 8.3 势